canadiyaman/jenga/README.md

 # jenga_bookapp
 > WARNING: This document tested only on MacOS High Sierra and Ubuntu 18.

+> You can test it on live!
+[Click here.](http://jenga-env.pmpg82nvv4.eu-west-3.elasticbeanstalk.com)

 ## Manuel Setup

 1. **Install project with the following command to your computer.**